 4. Putting Your Baby to Bed

 When your little one is done eating and ready to nod off, you’ll probably have a new problem, putting your baby down to sleep.
 Babies are finicky, and they know when something in their environment has changed.
-There are some tricks that can make this process easier.

 You can also try: